pajamaw/ttt-bv/README.md

     - **player**
       - computer
         - unbeatable
+          - on three at least
       - **human**
   - rules
     - **should i say that you must win according to game size?**
-    - or that it's always just three?
+    - **or that it's always just three?
       - could do both i guess since the first is already implemented
   - cli
     - outline game